edgelesssys/contrast/dev-docs/security-overview.md

 #### 2. QEMU initializes memory

 - `QEMU` loads the kernel, kernel command line, and `initramfs` into the CVM’s initial memory.
-- Unlike traditional QEMU boots that use Open Virtual Machine Firmware (OVMF) for UEFI initialization, Direct Linux Boot loads the kernel directly, skipping the need for firmware.
+- Direct Linux Boot loads the kernel directly, skipping the need for firmware.

 #### 3. Kernel and initramfs initialization